Saturday, October 14, 2023 • Louisville, KY • Course Map

-The banks of the Ohio River as well as this famous Kentucky city’s downtown streets and parks are the setting for the Urban Bourbon Half Marathon, which makes its 6th annual running this year and features a finish line on Main Street in front of the Evan Willliams Bourbon Experience.
+The banks of the Ohio River as well as this famous Kentucky city’s downtown streets and parks are the setting for the Urban Bourbon Half Marathon, which makes its 10th annual running this year and features a finish line along Louisville’s Liberty Street, just down from the Jim Beam Urban Stillhouse.

-If you like bourbon, this is your race — there’s Evan Williams at the finish line, where you can tour the distillery on Whiskey Row and enjoy bourbon tastings in the post-race lounge, as well as range of VIP experiences you can learn more about on the race website.
+If you like bourbon, this is your race — there’s Jim Beam at the finish line, where you can tour the distillery on Whiskey Row and enjoy bourbon tastings in the post-race lounge, as well as range of VIP experiences you can learn more about on the race website.

-Starts near the riverfront downtown.
-Organized by the Louisville Sports Commission, the same race organization that stages the annual Kentucky Derby Festival Marathon and Mini Marathon here the week before the “most famous two minutes in sports,” the half marathon starts at the corner of Main and 2nd Streets, next to the KFC Yum Center where the University of Louisville’s basketball teams play.
+Starts near the convention center downtown.
+Organized by the Louisville Sports Commission, the same race organization that stages the annual Kentucky Derby Festival Marathon and Mini Marathon here the week before the “most famous two minutes in sports,” the half marathon starts along Main Street, between 6th Street and 5th Street, near the Kentucky Science Center and the Muhammad Ali Center.

 Runners next head east along Lexington Road into Louisville’s Cherokee Park, where runners will make their way along nearly two miles of the park’s Scenic Loop, which has separate lanes for cars and walkers, runners and bikers.

 Run the Scenic Loop.
 The route will take runners past the Cherokee Golf Course near the park’s western edge as well as past Hogan’s Fountain, which lies right in the heart of the park along the Scenic Loop.